Financial support

 If you are a home full-time student and in receipt of the full student loan you are entitled to, you can apply for assistance to help pay formal registered childcare costs.

-For further information, including details of how to apply, please login to your Student Portal and view the following FAQ on AskHWU.
+For further information, including details of how to apply, please login to your Student Portal and view the following FAQ on AskHWU

 Sutherland Page Trust Funding

-• You are experiencing financial hardship.
+• Financial need: Students experiencing financial hardship.

-List of eligible Heriot-Watt courses (by subject)
+Eligible Heriot-Watt courses (by subject)

 • Biological Sciences